WakiMak/trentent.github.io-forked/_posts/2015-09-27-appv5-sequencing-oracle-11g-r2.md

   </tr>
 </table>

-This \*maybe\* fixed now, but I experienced issues with trying to install Oracle 11g to the 8.3 folder structure to place it under "Program Files" or "Program Files (x86)". Â The sequenced application would be broken. Â [This was a known/reported issue with AppV 5SP2 HF4](http://trentent.blogspot.ca/2014/08/appv-5-short-file-names-are-not-created.html) that was marked as 'fixed' by Microsoft for SP3+. Â I have not had the ability to confirm that and will continue this post with what I know works... Â I also believe that when expanded out it uses the full path with spaces as opposed to the 8.3 path.
+This \*maybe\* fixed now, but I experienced issues with trying to install Oracle 11g to the 8.3 folder structure to place it under "Program Files" or "Program Files (x86)".
+The sequenced application would be broken.
+[This was a known/reported issue with AppV 5SP2 HF4](http://trentent.blogspot.ca/2014/08/appv-5-short-file-names-are-not-created.html) that was marked as 'fixed' by Microsoft for SP3+.
+I have not had the ability to confirm that and will continue this post with what I know works...
+I also believe that when expanded out it uses the full path with spaces as opposed to the 8.3 path.

 **Second Issue:**
-Installing Oracle 11G to the default 'recommended' directory will fail if you move your [PackageInstallationRoot](http://trentent.blogspot.ca/2014/08/appv-5-changing-packageinstallationroot.html)Â to a different drive.
+Installing Oracle 11G to the default 'recommended' directory will fail if you move your [PackageInstallationRoot](http://trentent.blogspot.ca/2014/08/appv-5-changing-packageinstallationroot.html) to a different drive.

 <div style="clear: both; text-align: center;">
   <a style="margin-left: 1em; margin-right: 1em;" href="http://1.bp.blogspot.com/-FKIBo_haoeM/VgeC1X8-TSI/AAAAAAAABJo/Dt6B1pwncpA/s1600/oracle2.PNG"><img src="http://1.bp.blogspot.com/-FKIBo_haoeM/VgeC1X8-TSI/AAAAAAAABJo/Dt6B1pwncpA/s320/oracle2.PNG" width="320" height="142" border="0" /></a>
 </div>

-This is because the second folder (apps - in this example) is not tokenized. Â Forcing AppV5 to utilize the token "appvPackgeDrive" which can expand out differently then you expect, breaking the application.
+This is because the second folder (apps - in this example) is not tokenized.
+Forcing AppV5 to utilize the token "appvPackgeDrive" which can expand out differently then you expect, breaking the application.

 **Third Issue:**
 Cannot install to PVAD.